iterative/dvc.org/content/docs/user-guide/data-management/remote-storage.md

 - Synchronize <abbr>cached</abbr> data assets (pull and push).
 - Share data in a distributed way to better collaborate.
-- Back up your data and its different versions.
+- Back up different versions of your data and models.
 - Save space in your working environment (by deleting data that has been pushed).